Unboxed-Software/solana-course/content/pda.md

 ### 5. Update `add_movie_review` to create comment counter account

-Recall that `processor.rs` defines the logic for how we process each instruction within our program.
-As part of enabling commenting,

 Before we implement the `add_comment` function, we need to update the `add_movie_review` function to create the review's comment counter account.

 Remember that this account will keep track of the total number of comments that exist for an associated review.
 It's address will be a PDA derived using the movie review address and the word “comment” as seeds.
 Note that how we store the counter is simply a design choice.
 We could also add a “counter” field to the original movie review account.